babyman/tw2md/README.md

 ### Rendering Tags

-There are a bunch of options that apply to tag conversion because TiddlyWiki has a much more forgiving tag system
+There are a bunch of options that apply to tag conversion because TiddlyWiki has a much more forgiving tagging system.

-#### `--illegal-tag-character`, Obsidian only support alphanumeric tags plus 3 special characters (_-/) so most symbols are illegal, this
+#### `--illegal-tag-character`, Obsidian only supports alphanumeric tags plus 3 special characters (_-/) so most symbols are illegal, this
 setting lets you configure that (default is '_').

 e.g. `v1.2` => `#v1_2`